 This course was designed to introduce shop procedure and safety to the student.
-Students will acquire the skills necessary to perform vehicle brake overhaul procedures and suspension alignment.
-Visual inspection procedures for brake, steering, and suspension systems will also be covered.
+The students will also acquire skills necessary to perform vehicle maintenance procedures such as change engine oil, transmission fluid, engine coolant and other fluids.
+Visual inspection of other automotive systems will also be covered.
 This course is design to provide entry level skills for employment.
 The course has been approved for Hybrid delivery.